Notes for Postgraduate Applicants

 Contracts: We can sometimes negotiate full or partial funding via a contract with outside institutions.

-Overseas applicants: Non-EU citizens considering self-funding should be aware that their fees will be much higher than those for UK/EU students.
-We suggest contacting the British Embassy or High Commission to enquire about British Council or Commonwealth support and other possible special awards.
+Overseas applicants: Non-EU citizens considering self-funding should be aware that their fees will be much higher than those for UK/EU students, which in general the group cannot cover.

-Students are expected to submit the thesis in a maximum of four years, but ideally in three to three and a half.
+Students are expected to submit the thesis after 36 months and in a maximum of four years.

 Oxford-Imperial-Warwick Centre for Postgraduate Training in Plasma Physics and High Energy Density Science